-- Improving access to clean energy and reliable energy supply.
-Inadequate, costly and unreliable energy supply is Africa's binding infrastructure constraint.
-Only 38% of the population has access to electricity.
-The Bank will invest in energy infrastructure in order to unleash Africa's potential to produce value-added products and engage competitively in regional and global trade.
-This would also generate employment, especially for Africa's burgeoning youth population.
-The Bank will therefore encourage the regional development and cross-border trade of clean energy by investing in cross-border transmission lines and tackling soft issues such as capacity building and the policy and regulatory frameworks for utilities, regulators and regional power pools.
-In supporting energy investments, the Bank will encourage greener ways of exploiting the continent's energy endowments and connecting gas pipelines across countries. - Developing ICT infrastructure and connectivity.
-Development of ICT infrastructure (such as land fiber-optic infrastructure, connections to submarine cables, and installation of Internet exchange) will promote spatial, social and financial inclusion. - Developing corridors.
+- Developing corridors.
 These will improve intra-African connectivity in intra-African trade, spatial inclusiveness and the movement of people.
 The Bank will support port expansion to boost trade and promote multi-modal transport which includes, not only road transport, but also railways (including high speed railways) and water transport to provide affordable means of movement of people and bulk goods.
 The Bank will also support the development of Spatial Development Initiatives and Regional Export Processing Zones being developed in some RECs to promote industrialization and trade. - Improving logistics and infrastructure hubs.
 Some cities, particularly large economic centers and coastal cities, are critical in transit, particularly by connecting landlocked capitals to seaports.
 Yet many cities face traffic congestion and power crises.
-The Bank will therefore support regional planning and development of these hubs, including power pools, airport hubs and bridges and bypasses. - Supporting trans-boundary water resource management.
+The Bank will therefore support regional planning and development of these hubs, including power pools, airport hubs and bridges and bypasses. - Supporting transboundary water resource management.
 Such management will support continental growth while helping countries implement disaster-prevention programs. - Financing project preparation.
 Accelerating the rollout of infrastructure requires a sharper focus on project preparation and development, as well as specialized financial tools to address market challenges.
 The Bank will support and finance detailed cost-benefit analyses or sustainability assessments of regional projects in PIDA. - Bridging hard and soft infrastructure gaps.
 The Bank will emphasize the hard and soft infrastructure nexus.
 Soft investments require fewer resources, but they can make regional infrastructure more efficient-thus enhancing integration and development outcomes.
 This is particularly true in power, where pervasive capacity gaps and soft infrastructure issues appear to constrain economic growth.
 RMCs will be encouraged to tackle maritime and highway piracy and the general security of infrastructure assets. - Maintenance of Infrastructure: Maintenance helps to preserve asset quality and usability.
 The Bank will, therefore, finance investments to enhance maintenance of regional infrastructure assets and provide training on infrastructure maintenance.

-36. The Bank will support the mobilization of resources for project preparation and implementation and will encourage the establishment of Special Purpose Vehicles, where necessary, for the implementation of regional infrastructure programs.
+The Bank will support the mobilization of resources for project preparation and implementation and will encourage the establishment of Special Purpose Vehicles, where necessary, for the implementation of regional infrastructure programs.
 The Bank will promote public-private partnerships (PPPs) in infrastructure development-from planning, design, preparation and construction to operations, management and monitoring.
-They will help ease financial burdens of governments in regional infrastructure, offer expertise and ensure that infrastructure functions effectively.
-The Bank will in parallel encourage countries to adopt frameworks or international principles to guide PSP in developing infrastructure.
+They will help ease financial burdens on governments in regional infrastructure, offer expertise and ensure that infrastructure functions effectively.
+The Bank will in parallel encourage countries to adopt frameworks or international principles to guide private sector participation (PSP) in developing infrastructure.
 It will also monitor implementation of projects it supports and share best practices.